cisagov/parsnip/docs/syntax.md

 * Parsnip Syntax
     - Currently not implemented

-#### <a name="conversionFile"></a>Conversion File
+#### <a name="conversion-file"></a>Conversion File
 Base64 encoded file contents that will be used to generate a C++ file used to do custom type conversions within the parser.
-If no conversionFile variable is set, a skeleton version of the file will be generated based on the defined [User Types](#userTypes).
+If no conversionFile variable is set, a skeleton version of the file will be generated based on the defined [User Types](#user-types).
 This file can be found at analyzer/&lt;lower_case_parser_name&gt;_conversion.cc in the generated output directory.

 * Frontend Information
     - Currently not implemented